Quick Answer: Will the US Dollar Go Up in 2026?

 - Rebound risk: Real, especially mid-year

-For anyone planning large USD transfers, property purchases, or dollar-denominated payments, the key takeaway is simple:
+For anyone planning large USD transfers or dollar-denominated payments, timing will matter more than the headline forecast.

-If you’d like to talk through your exposure or get a live quote, speaking with a currency specialist can make a meaningful difference — particularly in a year where the dollar is unlikely to move in a straight line.
+If you’d like to discuss your exposure or get a live quote, speaking with a currency specialist can make a meaningful difference.